jfm92/EPD_Assistant/README.md

 Python script utility to convert images files to hexadecimal format compatible with GxEPD2 library.
 This script change/adapt the image file to 1 bit depth image (AKA black and white), deleting alpha layer (if it have) and tranforming to BMP format.
 Once the image is on a compatible format, it use an adapted version of the Python script BMP2HEX (https://github.com/ZinggJM/GxEPD2) returning an .h file compatible with GxEPD2 library.

 Also you can apply geometrical transformation such as down/upscaling and rotate the image.
-Any image format should be compatible, but I've only tried PNG, BMP and JPEG.

 ## Ussage: